bdunnette/node-gitwiki/ReadMe.md

 GitWiki uses git as file storage system.
 To access git repository this module uses [node-gitteh](https://github.com/libgit2/node-gitteh).

-# What you mean by "low-level"?
+# What do you mean by "low-level"?

 By low-level I mean the functions are designed to build a wiki on top of them (e.g Editing a file cause a new commit so one can track file